 The statement went on to say that certain Ukrainians, who weren’t members of the Ukrainian government, had volunteered information to Durham.

 Immediately following the DOJ statement, Barr and Durham both traveled to Italy on Sept.
-27, 2019, and an official at the U.S. Embassy in Italy noted that “they had to scramble to accommodate Barr’s sudden arrival.”
+27, 2019, and an official at the U.S. Embassy in Italy said “they had to scramble to accommodate Barr’s sudden arrival.”

 Barr and Durham’s meetings with Italian intelligence officials occurred “after getting authorisation from the Italian prime minister, Giuseppe Conte,” according to The Guardian.
 The two men were in Italy, according to the article, in order to “find out whether Italy had played a role in the so-called Russiagate affair, whether secret documents had been obtained and, in particular, to collate information on Joseph Mifsud.”